Here is a list of all the best places for shopping in Lucknow:

-Situated in the heart of the city, this is one of the major shopping hubs here.
+Situated in the heart of the city, Hazratganj is the best place for shopping in Lucknow.
 Whether it is a shopping complex, late evening bazaars, restaurants or theatres, Hazratganj has it all.
-Started by Nawab Nasiruddin Haider in the year 1827, the Ganj area was basically established as a market selling imported goods from Japan, China and Belgium.
-Later in the year 1842, the title ?Hazrat? was added as a prefix after Nawab Amjad Ali Shah, who was popularly known as ?Hazrat?.
-The market completed 200 years in 2010 and from then onwards, the state government undertook the task of beautification and renovation of the area.
-Hazratganj got a new avatar as the encroachments were removed with the same colour theme of all the building and additional Victorian style balustrades and lamp posts.
-Shopping in the wide lanes of Hazratganz is locally described as ?Ganjing?.
-Stop by the Gandhi Ashram and Handloom Emporium to buy some Chikan clothing material while you are here.
-The infamous Sahara Ganj Mall, a multi-storeyed shopping mall house PVR cinemas and an enormous food court that promises to offer food from different cuisines.
+Started by Nawab Nasiruddin Haider in 1827, the Ganj area was basically established as a market selling imported goods from Japan, China and Belgium.
+Later in 1842, the title 'Hazrat' was added as a prefix after Nawab Amjad Ali Shah, who was popularly known as 'Hazrat'.

 4. Nakhas Market